Asian stocks directionless, dollar steadies after slide

-Most Asian stock indexes lacked direction Wednesday following a sharp correction overnight in the dollar that sapped investor momentum.
+Asian shares were mixed Wednesday following a sharp correction overnight in the dollar that sapped investor momentum.

 DOLLAR'S DIVE: The dollar was levelling off in Asian trading after slumping overnight against most of its peers, including the yen, euro and pound.
 One factor behind the currency fluctuations was British Prime Minister Theresa May's speech about Britain's pending departure from the European Union, which soothed investors following months of uncertainty about the plan for an exit following the June vote.
-Comments by U.S. President-elect Donald Trump about the dollar being "too strong," making the U.S uncompetitive in its trading relationship with China, also added downward pressure on the greenback.
+Comments by U.S. President-elect Donald Trump about the dollar being "too strong," hurting U.S competitiveness with China, also added downward pressure on the greenback.
 Trump's comments were published in the Wall Street Journal Monday but didn't have a big impact until U.S. investors returned to work Tuesday after a long weekend.

-HONG KONG HIGHER: Stocks in the Chinese financial hub surged as investors awaited the final policy address from the city's outgoing leader, Chief Executive Leung Chun-ying.
-Markets were also buoyant because shares were poised to benefit from the dollar's weakness via the city's currency peg to the dollar, which makes investing more attractive for those using other currencies.
+HONG KONG HIGHER: The Chinese financial hub's benchmark index surged as local stocks were poised to benefit from the dollar's weakness via the city's currency peg to the dollar, which makes shares more attractive for investors and fund managers using other currencies.

 WALL STREET: Major U.S. benchmarks ended lower.
 The Dow Jones industrial average fell 0.3 percent to 19,826.77.
 The Standard & Poor's 500 index fell 0.3 percent to 2,267.89.
 The Nasdaq composite fell 0.6 percent to 5,538.73.